erdarshandoshi/MS_GRAPH/README.md

 // The ACCESSTOKEN  are usually in a configuration file.
-// GROUPID is the name of Active Directory Groups from which you want to fetch member details const { groupMembers, errorMessage } = await GraphAPI.getMembersFromGroup(ACCESSTOKEN, GROUPID);
+// GROUPID is the name of Active Directory Groups from which you want to fetch member details
+// GRAPH_API_VERSION is non mandatory parameter by default it will fetch details from v1.0 of Microsoft Graph API const { groupMembers, errorMessage } = await GraphAPI.getMembersFromGroup(ACCESSTOKEN, GROUPID);

 if (!!groupMembers) {